 - Sitting on a hill overlooking the town of Omiya, Centrale offers fantastic dining, natural hot springs, and spacious rooms.
 There is even a large lawn and chapel where weddings are often held.
 The facility can accommodate large groups and banquets.
 The property has tennis courts, lavender fields that you can enjoy cutting to make souvenirs when in season.
 The gift shop offers a variety of local products, as well as Centrale made products (some of which include lavender).

-see the hotel’s English website for pricing
+see the hotel’s English website for room pricing

 - Hoshi no Oto, Marinetopia Resort